William Glasser’s Reality Therapy

 Stubbs, who may never have heard of Reality Therapy, told a story about his father in a recording from a live concert.

-When you’ve got a problem, his father told him, “Levi, you’re going to have to get up off your knees and do something about it.”
+If he wanted things to change, his father told him, “Levi, you’re going to have to get up off your knees and do something about it.”

 That was Reality Therapy, before the book, better known as common sense and good advice.